gus-maurizio/datagen/README.md

 ```
 where we can see that each record is actually passed every second, but their timestamps are almost consecutive at the moment they were generated.
 ![output from command](/images/Screen_Shot_datagen_limitation.png)
+The final limitation is related to the maximum rate that can be achieved.
+This will depend on the particular machine and it will rarely exceed a few hundred messages per second (about 250 in a 2018 iMac).
 ### The Pythonic way: datagen.py
 In order to use it you need, python!
 ```